awsdocs/aws-net-developer-guide/doc_source/cognito-authentication-extension.rst

    :keywords: AWS SDK for .NET examples, {Cognito}

-The CognitoAuthentication extension library simplifies the authentication process of |COG| user pools for .NET 4.5, .NET Core, and Xamarin developers.
+The CognitoAuthentication extension library simplifies the authentication process of |COG| user pools for .NET Core and Xamarin developers.
 The library is built on top of the Amazon Cognito Identity Provider API to create and send user authentication API calls.
-You can get  **AWSSDK.Extensions.CognitoAuthentication** from the NuGet gallery.
+You can get **Amazon.Extensions.CognitoAuthentication** from the NuGet gallery.

 Using the CognitoAuthentication Extension Library
 =================================================